 In the formula above, when calculating the PERCENTRANK for the value 5, the function interpolates and the resulting value is rounded down to two significant figures, as specified by the supplied [significance] argument.

-Thanks for reading CFI’s guide to important Excel functions!
+Thanks for reading CFI’s guide to the Excel PERCENTRANK function.
 By taking the time to learn and master these functions, you’ll significantly speed up your financial analysis and Excel modeling.
-To learn more, check out these additional resources:
+To learn more, check out these additional CFI resources: